johanzi/rosette_analysis/README.md

 * SD_YELLOW_Calibrator_Yellow = standard deviation of R value for the yellow calibrator

 ## Toy dataset
-You can already try test the macro with the 8 images of Arabidopsis provided (as a checkup in case the one you generate does not work).
+You can already test the plugin with the 8 images of Arabidopsis provided (as a checkup in case the one you generate does not work).
+Not that the pictures to analyze should be located in the same folder as the segmentator and the python script MacroRosetteAnalysis.py.
+In this case, just move jpg images from the test folder to the parent folder before running the plugin.